 Get stories and expert advice on all things related to college and parenting.

 They were home all summer.
-The house was a mess, the grocery bill doubled and the laundry loads quadrupled.
+The house was a mess, the grocery bill doubled, and the laundry loads quadrupled.

-Your student is ready, too.
+Your student was ready, too.

 When your student is homesick (and first-years aren’t the only ones who experience this), a little love and reassurance can go a long way.
 It is less about the “home” and more about the “feeling.”